How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 • Shortcuts: Shortcut, Open App

-• Sounds: Recognize Music, Silent Mode, Volume
+• Sounds: Recognize Music, Silent Mode (on certain models), Volume

 • Translate: Translate